scale-tone/kee-shepherd/key-shepherd-vscode/README.md

 # KeyShepherd

 Keeps an eye on credentials (secrets, access keys, connection strings etc.), that are spread across numerous config files on your devbox(es).
+Gives you centralized access to them.
+Also hides (masks) them whenever possible.

 ![image](https://user-images.githubusercontent.com/5447190/142744174-e8fbc6f6-bf76-4a43-b53b-be49c22d3655.png)